LUCKYALI1/Basic-ReactJS-Projects/README.md

 ### 7-Todo List
 A simple and intuitive Todo List application built with React.
 This app allows users to effortlessly manage their tasks by adding, editing, deleting, and marking them as completed.
 The responsive design ensures a smooth experience across all devices.
 Perfect for anyone looking to stay organized!
 ### 7-TodoRedux
-"Introducing a simple yet powerful Todo app built with React and Redux Toolkit.
+Introducing a simple yet powerful Todo app built with React and Redux Toolkit.
 Manage your daily tasks with ease—add new tasks, edit existing ones, and mark them as completed.
 The app offers a clean, intuitive interface, making task management a breeze.
 Perfect for anyone looking to stay organized and productive.
-Check it out on GitHub!"
+Check it out on GitHub!

 # Getting Started: